Lotewadi: Demography

 Lotewadi is a large village located in Sangole Taluka of Solapur district, Maharashtra with total 473 families residing.
 The Lotewadi village has population of 2363 of which 1236 are males while 1127 are females as per population census 2011.
 The peoples of Ssrname Lavate are in majority in Lotewadi.
 Other surnames in Lotewadi are Sargar, Kale, Kalebag, Javir, Deshmukh, Kate, Jadhav, Shejal, Dhere, More, Mote, Kumbhar, Kasar, Kengar, Deshpande, Kulkarni, Mane, Shembade, Sawant, Sartape, Sathe, Dhandore, Chavhan, Hajare, Sutar, Kolekar, and others.

 Politics

 Lotewadi village has Grampanchayat status.
 Sarpanch of village is Namdev Lavate of Shivsena party.
 Political people in Lotewadi are Namdev Lavate, Uttam Khandekar, Popat Sawant, Adv.
-Shankar Sargar, Dada Lavate, Ulhas Dhere, Ramchandra Lavate, Ashok mote,Rahul Sawant, Kolekar, Ramchandra Patil, Ramhari Sawant.
+Shankar Sargar, Dada Lavate, Ulhas Dhere, Ramchandra Lavate, Ashok mote, Rahul Sawant, Kolekar, Ramchandra Patil, Ramhari Sawant.

 Prominent political parties are Peasants and Workers Party of India (शेकाप) and Shivsena.

 Education

 Approximately 85% peoples of village are literate.
 Large number of peoples are higher educated.
 There is one Secondary school of Sangola taluka shetkari shikshan prasarak mandal, Lotewadi named as New English school, Lotewadi Established in 1968.
 There are four primary schools of Zilla Parishad 1.
 ZPPS navi lotewadi ZPPS 2. juni lotewadi 3.
 ZPPS satarkar vasti 4.
 ZPPS shembade vasti.
 Also some Anganwadi centres are present.
+The students goes outside for the higher education purpose.